Alinshans/LCPP/Note/Lexical/extern.md

 =====
 Objects and variables declared as `extern` declare an object that is defined in another translation unit or in an enclosing scope as having external linkage.
 ***
+Declaration of **const** variables with the `extern` storage class forces the variable to have external linkage.
+An initialization of an **extern const** variable is allowed in the defining translation unit.
+Initializations in translation units other than the defining translation unit produce undefined results. [(SEE MSDN)](https://msdn.microsoft.com/en-us/library/y5f6w579.aspx#extern)
+***
 ##Usage
 * Static storage duration with external linkage specifier
 * Language linkage specification
 ***
 ##1.Static storage duration with external linkage specifier
 `Extern` can be placed before the variable or function to mark the definition of variables or functions in other files.
 When you have a global variable or a global function, you can declare the existance of the variable or function in a header, and define it in other source files that include the header.<br>